victti/BSGO-Private-Server/README.md

 ##### This server is for learning more about C# and Networking.
 I am not responsible for other people's Forks.
 ###### Feel free to open Issues or do Pull requests.

+## About
+Battlestar Galactica Online Private Server is a server revival of a Massive Multiplayer Online game known as Battlestar Galactica Online that was created by BigPoint.
+This is an emulation of the original server, that tries to bring back the original essence of the game.
+It is written in C# (.NET Core 3.0) and uses MongoDB to save the player data.
+It still is in its initial stages so bugs and missing protocols are expected when using it.

+Feel free to join the project discord server at: https://discord.gg/y5aBsfs

 ## Features
 - Supported version:
   - Latest released by BigPoint.
 I'm not sure if it works for other versions.